With $73 Million Deal, Christian Pulisic Is Most Expensive U.S. Soccer Player Ever

 "We are delighted to have signed one of Europe's most sought-after young players," Chelsea director Marina Granovskaia said in a statement.
 "Christian has shown his quality during a fantastic spell in Germany and at just 20, we believe he has the potential to become an important Chelsea player for many years to come."

-Dortmund is currently leading the German league, known as the Bundesliga.
+Dortmund is currently leading the top division of the German league, known as the Bundesliga.
 In April 2016, Pulisic became the youngest non-German to score a goal in the league.

 Some observers think there is more to the Chelsea deal than Pulisic's talents.